keesschollaart81/vsts-arm-outputs/Marketplace.md

 ### Prefix

 Using the 'prefix' parameter, it is possible to prefix the variables used within Pipelines.
-A prefix can be used to distinct variables coming out of ARM from regular Pipeline variables.
-A prefix can also be to prevent collisions between ARM Output names and Pipeline Variable names.
+A prefix can be used to distinct variables coming out of ARM from regular Pipelines variables.
+A prefix can also be to prevent collisions between ARM Output names and Pipelines Variable names.

 ### Output Names